caseif/libarp/doc/SPEC.md

 ARP media types strings SHALL be encoded and interpreted as ASCII strings.

 The ARP specification references the [`mime.types`][5] file present in Apache's `httpd` project as it appears in revision `1884192` for media type mapping.
-Additionally, the ARP specification defines a number of other mappings which SHALL take precedence over the `mime.types` file.
+Additionally, the ARP specification MAY define other mappings which SHALL take precedence over the `mime.types` file.
+These supplementary mappings are listed below.

 Packers SHOULD provide a mechanism for user-defined mappings to be used.
 These SHALL take precedence over all other mappings, if applicable, but SHOULD typically be used to supplementally map extensions not included in the mappings